-The Foundation seeks a collegial, productive, supportive, and appreciative culture.
+MacArthur seeks a collegial, productive, supportive, tolerant, respectful, and appreciative culture.
 A workplace where all individuals are treated with dignity and respect is consistent with the Foundation’s values of Creativity; Diversity, Equity, and Inclusion; Empathy; Integrity; and Learning.
 Respectful interactions among Staff are necessary to achieve our goals.
-Harassment in any form or retaliation against anyone raising concerns is antithetical to the goals.
-This Policy addresses the Foundation’s approach to preventing, addressing, and mitigating any behavior that could constitute sexual or other prohibited harassment or retaliation.
+Harassment in any form or retaliation against anyone raising concerns is antithetical to our goals and values.
+This Policy addresses our approach to preventing, addressing, and mitigating any behavior that could constitute sexual or other prohibited harassment or retaliation for raising concerns.